jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Codegen takes raw vector Nodes from design tools.
+Here's the raw vector node that Codegen extracts from Sketch.
 They're absolutely positioned, and is a far way from being responsive HTML and CSS.
-This is a sample node we extract from Sketch.

 :::